How to Get Viewers on Twitch: 40 Proven Ways to Boost Your Channel

-The hardest part about becoming a Twitch affiliate is getting the viewers.
-Three average viewers don’t seem like a lot, but after you’ve streamed to nobody for weeks, you’re probably asking how to get viewers on Twitch.
+The hardest part about becoming a Twitch affiliate is getting people to watch.
+Three average viewers don’t seem like a lot, but after you’ve streamed to nobody for weeks, you’re probably looking for real ways to attract viewers to your channel.

 2. Join a Streamer Support Discord

-Streamer support Discords are great tools to network with fellow streamers and grow together.
-Some of them do raids to help their members with view counts, and others just ask that everyone support each other.
+Streamer support Discord servers help you network with fellow streamers and grow together.
+Some do raids to help their members with view counts, and others just ask that everyone support each other.

 3. Be Personable